amejiarosario/amejiarosario.github.io/source/_posts/2014-10-01-creating-a-restful-api-tutorial-with-nodejs-and-mongodb.markdown

 ## Installing MongoDB

 MongoDB is a document-oriented NoSQL database (Big Data ready).
-It stores data in JSON-like format and allows to perform SQL-like queries against it.
+It stores data in JSON-like format and allows users to perform SQL-like queries against it.

-You can installed following the <a href="http://docs.mongodb.org/manual/installation/" target="_blank">instructions here</a>.
+You can install MongoDB following the <a href="http://docs.mongodb.org/manual/installation/" target="_blank">instructions here</a>.

 If you have a **Mac** and <a href="http://brew.sh/" target="_blank">brew</a> it's just: